Pictogrammers/brand-icons/README.md

 ## Where can I see the licenses?

-Everytime we release, we sync up all the brand licenses in our [LICENSE](./LICENSE.md) file.
+Everytime we add a new icon, we sync up all the brand licenses in our [LICENSE](./LICENSE.md) file.